Conditions of carriage

 It goes without saying that we will ensure that our drivers and our vehicles comply with the laws applicable to those who are disabled or using buggies.
 This includes ensuring our vehicles are equipped with appropriate bus lowering systems or the appropriate folding or retractable steps and these must not be operated by other than the driver or conductor whenever they consider that a disabled person will need the system to get on or off our buses and coaches.
 Where there are infrequent services along your route, we will do everything we feasibly can to assist and, if we are not able to provide a suitable vehicle to allow you to get on and off safely, we will arrange for a taxi service where appropriate so to do.

-Folding bicycles, which are safely and securely stowed in the designated luggage area in a suitable bag or box, are generally permitted onto our buses if the driver believes that there is sufficient luggage space available.
+Folding bicycles and e-bicycles, which are safely and securely stowed in the designated luggage area in a suitable bag or box, are generally permitted onto our buses if the driver believes that there is sufficient luggage space available.

 All items of luggage will be carried at our driver’s discretion to ensure they can be carried safely upon our buses.
 We will only permit customers to carry luggage on our vehicles where it is safe to do so and is available to our customers for convenience only.
 You will retain the risk of loss of, or damage to, the luggage at all times.
 We do not accept any liability for any loss or damage however caused.
 We will never carry unaccompanied luggage or parcels in any circumstance.

 There may be occasions where items of luggage are refused to be carried on our services.
 If the luggage is excessive, large or of an awkward size and it means it is not easily able to be carried upon our vehicle, the driver reserves the right to refuse such luggage on to the bus or coach.